dieharders/homebrew-ai-website/README.md

-# 🍺 HomeBrewAi website
+# 🍺 OpenBrewAi website

-This website is for marketing and hosting release builds of the HomebrewAi application.
+This website is for marketing and hosting release builds of the OpenBrewAi application.

 ## Usage